 Detroit Pistons logo history

-Since 1997, the club used a logo, where the head of a horse with a fire-mane was added to the ball.
-In 2002, the colors of the Detroit Pistons emblem were slightly changed (the green ring turned blue, the orange and the cherry were replaced by red and white).
+In 2001, the colors of the Detroit Pistons emblem were slightly changed (the green ring turned blue, the orange and the cherry were replaced by red and white).
 These updates were aimed to remind the team’s best years when these colors were used.